Scholarship Excellence Award

 Each nomination shall contain the following information:

-• Nomination Letter (from Nominator): The nominator must submit a nomination letter (not to exceed 750 words) that addresses the above criteria.
+• Narrative (from Nominee): The nominee must submit a narrative (not to exceed 750 words) that clearly articulates the

-• Supporting Documentation: The nominee may provide up to 10 pages of supporting documentation that may include a description of the scholarship/research, its outcomes, contributions to the field, testimonials from those affected by the work, visual images, etc.
+• Supporting Documentation: Provide up to 20 pages of supporting documentation that may include a description of the scholarship/research, its outcomes, contributions to the field, testimonials from those affected by the work, visual images, etc.

 • All submission documents should be uploaded as a single PDF file.